 When you are injured in an accident, the insurance company of the at-fault driver will not pay damages such as medical bills and lost wages as you go.
 Rather, the company will wait until your case is resolved.

 This could be several months and in some cases more than a year after the accident happened.
 As a result, you typically submit health care and disability bills to a secondary payer such as private or group medical insurance, short-term disability or Medicaid.
-After your case is resolved, the secondary payer may recover payments from your insurance settlement or award through a process known as subrogation.
+After your case is resolved, the secondary payer will recover payments from your insurance settlement or award through a process known as subrogation.

 As experienced car accident lawyers, our job goes beyond resolving your case by negotiation or jury verdict.
 Our lawyers will: